pranoy-k/CloudEndTermProject/README.md

       - Index to identify the position of entry in the log of the node.
       - Term Number to ascertain the time of entry of the command.

+## How to Test

+Make sure you are in the raftConsensus directory

+#### How to unit Test
+**For Testing the Follower, Candidate and Leader**
+> python -m UnitTests.test_FollowerServer.py
+> python -m UnitTests.test_CandidateServer.py
+> python -m UnitTests.test_LeaderServer.py

+#### How to behavioral Test
+For testing leader election and log replication
+> python -m BehavioralTests.leader_election
+> python -m BehavioralTests.log_replication

 ## Dependencies

 This implementation is completed in Python.